 The mission of the Epilepsy Foundation Northwest is to lead the fight to overcome challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures, and save lives.

-The Epilepsy Foundation Northwest (EFNW) is the principal advocate for the epilepsy community in Oregon and Washington with support to Alaska and Montana.
+The Epilepsy Foundation Northwest (EFNW) is the principal advocate for the epilepsy community in Oregon, Washington and Alaska with support to neighboring Northwest states.

 Over 65,000 people in Washington, 37,000 people in Oregon and 7,000 people in Alaska are living with epilepsy or seizure related conditions.